-TV & radio: None
+- TV & radio

 Health & safety

-Malarial protection recommended
+- Malarial protection recommended

-Medical care: The nearest doctor is in Kariba, a few hours’ drive away.
+- The nearest doctor is in Kariba, a few hours’ drive away.
 The nearest airstrip is 20 minutes’ drive from Zambezi Expeditions, which makes an emergency evacuation much quicker.

 - High Risk

-Security measures: Lockable bags are provided for valuables which can then be given to the camp manager for safe keeping.
+- Lockable bags are provided for valuables which can then be given to the camp manager for safe keeping.

-Fire safety: Fire extinguishers are dotted around camp.
+- Fire extinguishers are dotted around camp.

 - Not Possible

-Laundry facilities: It is possible to have all laundry done at the camp, which is included in the nightly rate.
+- It is possible to have all laundry done at the camp, which is included in the nightly rate.
 It is usually returned within 12 hours during the summer months (September to November) and 24 hours in the winter months (April to August) when it takes longer to dry.